 By Elizabeth Milovidov, PhD.

-It goes without saying that summer is an absolutely fantastic time and many teens slip into easy routines and may slack off a bit.
-Rules are less visible, life structure is more relaxed and your teen is just trying to recuperate after the school year.
-(You can remind them of these recuperative summers once they start working a real job.)
+It goes without saying that summer can usually be a fantastic time and many teens slip into easy routines and may slack off a bit.
+Even from home schooling routines!
+Rules are less visible, life structure is more relaxed and your teen is just trying to recuperate after everything that’s gone on.
+(You can remind them of these generally recuperative summers once they start working a real job.)

-But until that high point, as a digital parent of a teen, you still have to help your teen navigate the digital highway – even during the summer months.
+But until that high point, as a digital parent of a teen, you still have to help your teen navigate the digital highway – even during the summer.
 To make things easier, I’ve compiled the following six summertime digital safety tips.

 Turn-off geo-localization.
 Location apps are great ways to get from A to Z (Google Maps), but you may not always need to broadcast your holiday location on social media.
 Not to make you paranoid, but take a look at this Huffington Post article detailing how social media increases home thefts.